 This book will be of interest to scholars and students of Canadian foreign and defence policy and political science, as well as those interested in the Afghanistan mission, including public officials and members of the armed forces.

-To preorder from UBC Press, click here
+To order from UBC Press, click here